Broker Check

 Total Worldwide

-There is a name for the total value of worldwide currency stuffed into pockets, lost in couch cushions, and stored in bank vaults.
-Economists call it "M0."
-19
+There’s a name for the total amount of actual currency stuffed into people’s pockets, lost in couch cushions, and stored in bank vaults.
+Economists call it M0.19

 Turns out that $5 trillion, or M0, takes up a lot of space.
 But we have to do a bit of abstracting to properly visualize it.

-That M0 stack of bills would weigh twice as much as the Statue of Liberty.
-21
+It would weigh 3.5 times as much as the Statue of Liberty.12,13

 Now that's a lot of dough.